-Pip's a little worried that this might stir up some bad blood with Orlick, but Jaggers is not a man to be wishy washy.
+Pip's a little worried that this might stir up some bad blood with Orlick, but Jaggers is not a man to be wishy-washy.

-As he's getting ready to leave town, Pip is followed by and mocked by Trabb's boy, the smart aleck smarty pants who makes fun of Pip for being too good for his fellow townspeople.
-Trabb’s boy is relentless, and Pip feels totally slimy and dejected.
+As he's getting ready to leave town, Pip is followed by and mocked by Trabb's boy, the smart aleck smarty pants who makes fun of Pip for being too good for his fellow townspeople—which, well, he's got a point.

 This completely derails Pip.

-Herbert tells Pip that he is in love with a girl named Clara and that he will marry her.
+Herbert tells Pip that he's in love with a girl named Clara and that he will marry her.
 She lives by the sea and he father has something to do with shipping, so Herbert thinks it's a great career move.
-Of course, Momma Pocket is not too pleased, but we can’t win ‘em all.
+(The girl's nice, too.)